yasir2000/openwrt-oldwiki-md/MaradnsHowTo.rst

 {{{
 getzone domain.test 192.168.1.2 > /etc/maradns/db.domain.test
 }}}
 Where `domain.test` is the domain name, `192.168.1.2` is the primary name server and `db.domain.test` is the filename of the zonefile.
+You will also have to restart maradns and/or zoneserver after you transferred to zones.
 The HowtoEnableCron document explains how to configure cron on your OpenWrt system.

 = dnsmasq Considerations =
 If your MaraDNS machine also provides DHCP services, you probably use dnsmasq for that task. dnsmasq also provides DNS services and there is no way to shut that part off.
 To avoid errors about ports being already in use, you have to change to default bahaviour of dnsmasq.
 More informatio about dnsmasq in general can be found at OpenWrtDocs/dnsmasq.